CreatorOS/First-App/Learn.md

 # First Application

 In this Quest, we'll create an application to increment or decrement a simple counter and see it's value.
+This will give you a good sense of how data is stored on Ethereum blockchain.

 ## Create a counter